niranjangavade98/Handwritten-Digit-Recognizer/README.md

 # Handwritten-Digit-Recognizer

-Identifying handwritten digit from an image.
+Identifying handwritten digit from an image using Convolutional Neural Network in Keras.

-I have used Keras in this notebook.

 Downloading data :-
 You can download the data used in this notebook from here : https://www.kaggle.com/c/digit-recognizer/data